AlfiePerkins1/FaceitStats/README.md

 Currently supported:
 1. Average Elo disparity within users games
 2. Elo chart with Elo on the Y axis and games played on the X axis
+3. Compare the users Kill Death ratio with the average elo of the enemy team

 Libraries used: